 Pheucticus ludovicianus

-Status: Common regular spring migrant east, fairly common central, rare west.
+Status: Common regular spring migrant east, fairly common east central, uncommon west central, rare west.
 Common regular breeder east, rare east central.
-Common regular fall migrant east, rare central, rare casual west.
+Common regular fall migrant east and east central, rare casual west central and west.
 Rare casual winter visitor east.

 Documentation: Specimen: UNSM ZM12080, 31 May 1895 Lancaster Co.